Retrieval-based Knowledge Augmented Vision Language Pre-training: Experiment setup

 \subsection{Implementation Details}

 Our model consists of a BERT-base with 123.7M parameters and a ViT-B/16 with 85.8M parameters.
 We pre-train the model for 10 epochs using a batch size of 32 on 8 NVIDIA A100 GPUs.
-It took 8 days for pre-training using FP16.
 For optimization, we use the AdamW \cite{loshchilov2017decoupled} optimizer with a learning rate of 5e-5 and a weight decay of 0.02.
-We use DistMult for KG triplet scoring for the link prediction objective, with a negative exampling of 128 triplets and a margin of $ = 0$.
+We use DistMult \cite{yang2014embedding} for KG triplet scoring for the link prediction objective, with a negative exampling of 128 triplets and a margin of $\gamma = 0.05$.
 To pretrain the model, we perform MLM with a token masking rate of 25\%, MVM with a patch masking rate of 25\%, and link prediction with an edge drop rate of 15\%.
+Appendix \ref{supp:k_details} provides the details of the external knowledge memory and cost.